 No, it just means we have no information on that particular product.

-After you search for a product or scan the UPC barcode with our app, click on its name or picture, the product will open on its own page.
-The Date Code or Status will be listed directly under the name of the product.
+After you search for a product or scan the UPC barcode with our app, click on its name or picture, and the product will open on its own page.
+The Date Code or Status will be listed next to the picture of the product in Orange.

-Additionally, each one has “Description” and “Additional Info” to the right.
-The hechsher can be viewed by clicking on “Description”, and all the pertinent info like Shelf Life, Grain Ingredients, Kosher Status, Hashgacha, Source of information, and UPC number are all listed in “Additional Information”.
+Additionally, each entry has “Hechsher” and “Additional Information” tabs below.
+The hechsher can be viewed by clicking on the “Hechsher” tab.
+All pertinent info like Shelf Life, Grain Ingredients, Kosher Status, Hashgacha, Source of information, and UPC number are all listed in “Additional Information”.

 Find the Date Code stamped on your product’s package.
 This may be a “Best By” date, or a production date code.
 If the date on your package is earlier than that listed for the product on our site, it is considered Yoshon.
 If it is later, it is Chodosh.

 For factory production codes (when applicable), the code is described on our site, as related to the date.
 A lower number is Yoshon, and the same or higher number is Chodosh.
 For a complete description on reading Date Codes, see our article “Date Codes Explained“.

 Dates are always the last day of that the product is yoshon.
 If a product’s date is the same as on our site, it is yoshon.
 If it is the day after, it is chodosh.

 Every single product entry will have a source of information.
 This can be found in the “Additional Information” tab below, under “Update Source”.

 The exact date is Yoshon.
 A date code that is given for a product on our site is the actual Yoshon Cutoff Date.
 Any date before that date is yoshon, and any date after that is chodosh.

 The UPC or Universal Product Code, is what is scanned at grocery stores, and what you use for our app to find product information on our site.
 It looks like this: